cloderic/ios-ogre/README.md

 ## Todo ##

 - Properly handling device orientation changes;
-- Add other *widgets* in the application to check that everything is working fine;
+- Add other *widgets* in the application to check that everything is working fine.
-- Add CoreMotion based controls.

 ## Building ##